Mass Timber

 55 Southbank

-Vistek were the lead structural engineers for the 10 strorey CLT vertical extension optimising detailing for efficient installation and integrating with other pre-fab systems such as bathroom pods.
+Vistek were the lead structural engineers for the 10 storey CLT vertical extension optimising detailing for efficient installation and integrating with other pre-fab systems such as bathroom pods.
 We worked closely with the mass timber supplier KLH to ensure design, installation and logistics were all carefully considered in the final structural system.

 Architect: Bates Smart